sarahtaji/cse15l-lab-reports/lab3.md

   ```

 Source: `man grep`

 3. **Context Control with -n**

 We can use `-n` to display the line numbers in the file before the text where a match is found when using the grep command.
 This is particularly useful for identifying the exact location of the text within files, which is essential when analyzing logs, code, or any structured text files.

 - Example 1:  Finding occurrences of "cells" and displaying their line numbers in the file `rr171.txt`

+  > With `-n`, you can see the line numbers containing "cells" in `rr171.txt`, which is useful for direct referencing.

     *Input*